 Instructions for fruit growers on downloading Zoom for online webinars

 Instructions on how to download Zoom and prepare for the upcoming spring fruit webinar series.
-This is Part 1 of a three-part series on the spring tree fruit webinar series.

 With the recent novel coronavirus, the virus that causes the infectious disease COVID-19, the Michigan State University Extension fruit team is moving early season informational meetings to an online format.
 This article contains instructions for growers to download Zoom to prepare for the upcoming sessions.
-These instructions are the first part of a three-part series on how to best prepare to go online to view the Spring 2020 MSU Tree Fruit Webinar Series.

 Overview: What is Zoom video conferencing?

 Zoom is a cloud-based platform for video and audio conferencing/webinars, mobile collaboration and simple online meetings.
 Zoom's web-based conferencing uses high quality video and audio and is accessible on Macs, PCs and mobile devices.

 You do not have to have a Zoom account to attend a Zoom meeting or webinar.
 You will be prompted to download the software once you have clicked on the link that you have been provided.
 You may also wish to create an account, but that is not required to participate in a Zoom meeting or webinar.
 Using Zoom with a Windows, MacOS or mobile device requires installing the app.

 If you are able, we recommend using a smartphone to download Zoom.
 Using your phone to download the app is more user friendly than a PC or Mac (computer).
 The Zoom app on a phone will just require you to get the app.
 If you download Zoom onto a computer, you will hit download, but then you will have to OPEN the download (in the download file) and INSTALL Zoom.